 Many smartphones have a night shift or night mode option, which lowers the blue light emission and changes it to yellow instead, which is a less harsh option that doesn’t have the same effects as HEV light.
 Consider using this mode all the time, not just at night!
 For an even more dramatic shift, you can change the color of your phone screen to grayscale in your settings.

-You can also add a moisturizer into your skincare routine that will protect your skin similar to an SPF moisturizer.
-Your moisturizer should have plenty of antioxidants, as well as zinc oxide (yes, the white cream on lifeguards’ noses) which physically blocks rays from entering your skin.
+You can also add a products into your skincare routine that will protect your skin similar to an SPF moisturizer.
+Your moisturizer should have plenty of antioxidants, and can have protectants like zinc oxide (yes, the white cream on lifeguards’ noses) which physically block rays from entering your skin.